MilkyBruv/multiplayer-party-game/README.md

 ## TODO (server)
 - [x] make repo🤗
-- [ ] Robust packet creation system
-- [ ] Robust packet parsing system
-- [ ] Packet sending system
+- [ ] ‼️ Make a way to resend important/high-priority packets
-- [ ] Packet receiving system
+- [ ] Players can join with a pfp, and username
-- [ ] Add packet fragmentation for sending large packets like base64 for pfp

 ## Wireframes and concept art